 The amount of damage that occurs during a natural disaster and the effort required to restore the affected areas varies with each situation.
-CrowderGulf's comprehensive Debris Operations Plan is a flexible strategy that integrates Critical Operations and Support Functions to insure the most efficient and cost effective debris management for the City of Pompano Beach Beach.
+CrowderGulf's comprehensive Debris Operations Plan is a flexible strategy that integrates Critical Operations and Essential Support Functions to insure the most efficient and cost effective debris management for the City of Pompano Beach.
 These Operations and Functions are identified below and fully defined in the following sections.
 Each is integral to a comprehensive debris management effort.

+Critical Operations

-Critical Operations (action items that are set in motion by an event)
+(action items that are set in motion by an event)

-- 1. Mobilization
+- Mobilization

-- 2. Debris Emergency Response
+- Debris Emergency Response

-- 3. Debris Recovery Operations
+- Debris Recovery Operations

-- 4. Documentation and Reimbursement
+- Documentation and Reimbursement

+Essential Support

-Essential Support Functions (support
+Functions (support functions

-functions for Critical Operations)
+for Critical Operations)

-1. Readiness Support and Training
+- Readiness Support and Training

-- 2. Subcontracting
+- Subcontracting

-- 3. Quality Control
+- Quality Control

-- 4. Health and Safety
+- Health and Safety

-- 5. Environmental Sensitivity
+- Environmental Sensitivity

-- 6. Public Relations
+- Public Relations

 The Debris Operations Plan was developed with only one objective - to assist Clients that have suffered the effects of a disaster return to normal as quickly, as efficiently and as inexpensively as possible.
-The Plan's components have been the cornerstone of all of CrowderGulf's disaster relief efforts for the past forty (40) years.
+The Plan's components have been the cornerstone of all of CrowderGulf's disaster relief efforts for the past 49 years.
 When an event is likely to occur, all stakeholders are put on alert and resources are marshaled.
-Immediately after the event occurs, Mobilization of human and equipment resources is begun in anticipation of the initial Debris Emergency Response or "PUSH" period.
+Immediately after the event occurs, Mobilization of personnel and equipment resources begins in anticipation of the initial Debris Emergency Response or "PUSH" period.
 As additional resources flow to the impacted areas, Debris Recovery Operations - the most demanding phase - is initiated.
 This is the phase in which CrowderGulf delivers what it has promised and makes certain that debris is removed and reduced as quickly and as efficiently as possible.
 Throughout the operation, the Documentation of all work must be completely and accurately documented in order for Reimbursement to occur.
-CrowderGulf's documentation department maintains thorough records and provides ongoing communication with Clients to ensure all necessary information is provided to support reimbursement from FEMA.
-References from past projects will support our history of providing excellent documentation required for reimbursement.